praveek/launch.en/help/getting-started/general-launch-configuration-and-settings/implement-the-launch-install-code.md

 The embed code should be implemented in the `<head>` element of all HTML pages that share the property.
 You might have one or several template files that control the `<head>` globally across the site, making it a straightforward process to add Launch.

 If you haven’t already, download [the sample HTML page](https://www.enablementadobe.com/multi/web/basic-sample.html).
-Right-click on this link and click **Save Link As**.
+Right-click on this link and click **[!UICONTROL Save Link As]**.
 Then, open the page in a code editor.

 Replace the existing embed code on or around line 34 with the one on your clipboard and save the page.
 Next, open the page in a web browser.
-If you are loading the page using the file:// protocol, you need to add "https:" at the beginning of the embed code URL in your code editor.
+If you are loading the page using the `file://` protocol, you need to add "https:" at the beginning of the embed code URL in your code editor.
 Lines 33-36 of your sample page might look something like this:

 ```text
     <!--Launch Header Embed Code: REPLACE LINE 39 WITH THE EMBED CODE FROM YOUR OWN DEVELOPMENT ENVIRONMENT-->